a-blackw-d0w/react-game/README.md

-# Candy Crush in React.js
+# Candy Crush using React.js

 # Learning how to code by doing so with projects.